OCFL/ocfl-java/README.md

  `LogicalPathMappers.percentEncodingWindowsMapper()`, which
  percent-encodes a handful of characters that are problematic on Windows.
+* **unsupportedExtensionBehavior**: By default set to `FAIL`, which means that repositories and objects that contain unsupported extensions will not be allowed.
+May be set to `WARN` to all unsupported extensions.
+* **ignoreUnsupportedExtensions**: A set of unsupported extension names that should be allowed either without causing a failure, if `unsupportedExtensionBehavior` is set to `FAIL`, or not logging, if set to `WARN`
 * **inventoryCache**: By default, an in-memory [Caffeine](https://github.com/ben-manes/caffeine) cache is used to cache deserialized inventories.